Battle of Sedan (1940): Luftwaffe assault

-The Luftwaffes target was the Marfee heights which lay behind Sedan to the south west.
+The Luftwaffes target was the Marfee heights, which were behind Sedan to the south-west.
 They contained the fortified artillery positions and dominated the approaches to the strategic and operational depths beyond Sedan and the Meuse.
-The Luftwaffe was two hours late in appearing but the effort made was considerable.
+The Luftwaffe was two hours late, but the effort made was considerable.
 The attacks were made in Gruppe (group) strength and against the line of maximum resistance along the enemy gun line.
 To restrict enemy movements and communications, German fighters swept the area to cut land-lines and strafe fortifications, with some shooting of radio antennae off command posts.
 The attacks isolated the forward defence lines.
 Sturzkampfgeschwader 77 struck first in the morning of 13 May.
 In just five hours, 500 Ju 87 sorties had been flown.
 The Luftwaffe cowed the defenders, breaking them psychologically.
-The gunners, the backbone of the defences, had abandoned their positions by the time the German ground assault had begun.
-The cost to the Luftwaffe was just six aircraft, three of which were Ju 87s.
+The gunners, the backbone of the defences, had abandoned their positions by the time the German ground assault began.
+The cost to the Luftwaffe was just six aircraft, three of them Ju 87s.

 The French 55th Infantry Division was not prepared for such an attack.
-French soldiers commented on the massive psychological effect of the bombardment, in particular the siren of the Ju 87.
-However, after the war, it was discovered that none of the bunkers had been destroyed by direct hits.
-Moreover, just 56 French casualties were suffered.
+French soldiers commented on the massive psychological effect of the bombardment, in particular the sirens of the Ju 87s.
+After the war, it was discovered that none of the bunkers had been destroyed by direct hits.
+Moreover, there were just 56 French casualties.
 It was the indirect effect that did the damage.
-The telecommunication cables were destroyed (most had been laid out in the open) through bombing, paralysing the division's communications, and the psychological damage crippled its defensive capacity.
+The telecommunication cables were destroyed (most having been laid out in the open) through bombing, paralysing the division's communications, and the psychological damage crippled its defensive capacity.

-The ensuing psychological damage contributed to "the panic of Bulson".
+The psychological damage contributed to "the panic of Bulson".
 At about 19:00 on 13 May, a report by a French artillery observer was passed on incorrectly.
 There was a rumour that German tanks were approaching the village of Bulson.
-The false reports spread and the French 55th Infantry Division deserted their positions.
+The false reports spread, and the French 55th Infantry Division deserted their positions.
 German sources say that the first German tank crossed the Meuse 12 hours later.
 By the time the error was realised, most of the artillerymen and infantrymen had abandoned their heavy equipment.